drg-bot/jclouds-site/reference/report-a-bug.md

 ## <a id="code"></a>Code

 If you can isolate the problem within a single Java file, send us that file so we can attempt to immediately reproduce the error.
 If you can't isolate the problem, send us as large a code snippet as possible around the problem code.

 If you are reporting the bug in JIRA, you can simply attach the code to the issue.
 If you are sending the report to the user mailing list, please put the code into a [gist](https://gist.github.com/) or [pastie](http://pastie.org/) and include the link in the email.

+Please remember to __remove all credentials and other sensitive information__ from anything you share!

 ## <a id="doc"></a>Documentation